dsanson/termpdf.py/README.md

     +:              zoom in (reflowable only)
     ctrl-r:         refresh

-(Zooming is currently only implemented for reflowable formats, like `epub`.)
+Zooming is currently only implemented for reflowable formats, like `epub`.

+Alpha transparency and autocropping will only work on some PDFs.
+For manual cropping, see the section below, on the visual select mode.

 The refresh command is helpful if the page fails to display, or displays
 funny: try hitting `ctrl-r` to see if that fixes the problem.

-If you want to send a citation to the current page to an attached nvim session (more below), use `n` (to insert at current cursor location) or `a` (to append to end of buffer).
+## Visual Select Mode

 If you want to select some text and send that to nvim, you need to enter "visual select mode":

     s:              visual select mode
+    v:              toggle between selecting and not.
-    n:              insert note in nvim
+    n:              insert selected text in nvim at current cursor location
-    a:              append note in nvim
+    a:              append selected text in nvim at end of buffer

 While in visual select mode, use `j` and `k` (with counts) to move up and down.
 Use `v` to toggle between selecting and not.
 Use 'H' and 'h' to adjust